How & Why NIGH Began

 NIGH is the direct outgrowth of a dream — first shared by three Nightingale scholars — Drs.
 Barbara Dossey, Louise Selanders and Deva-Marie Beck — when they met for the first time in London, in 1999 — as they prepared to publish new Nightingale research that later became their co-authored textbook Florence Nightingale Today: Healing, Leadership, Global Action.

-The composite-photo on the left features — from the top — Dr. Barbara Dossey who has crafted the only nurse-authored illustrated biography of Nightingale The Commemorative Edition of Florence Nightingale, Mystic, Visionary, Healer — Dr. Louise Selanders, America's first Nightingale scholar, who has led annual Nightingale Tours to London for many years — and Dr. Deva-Marie Beck — whose doctoral research was the first to document Nightingale's relevance to today's global civil society global and this relevance for today's nursing and midwifery practice.
+The composite-photo on the left features — from the top — Dr. Barbara Dossey who has crafted the only nurse-authored illustrated biography of Nightingale The Commemorative Edition of Florence Nightingale, Mystic, Visionary, Healer — Dr. Louise Selanders, America's first Nightingale scholar, who has led annual Nightingale Tours to London for many years — and Dr. Deva-Marie Beck — whose doctoral research was the first to document Nightingale's relevance to today's global civil society and this relevance for today's nursing and midwifery practice.

 In response to the new millennium — and keynoting at the first ever Nightingale Service convened at the National Cathedral in Washington, D.C. in 2001 — these three — who also co-founded NIGH — asked themselves “what would Florence Nightingale have done with email, fax machines and the brand new World-Wide Web?”